sharpest-minds/hiring-tips/README.md

 You get two advantages if you email a founder-CEO.
 First, _it's easy to find something in common with them._ You already know something the founder-CEO is passionate about: their company!
 They wouldn't have founded their company if they weren't passionate about what it's doing.
 So if you write an email that shows them you're passionate about their company's mission too, you'll get their attention.
 For most CEOs, it's hard to find someone who has a sincere interest in what their company is doing - most people just reach out to them with some version of "I want a job".

-The second advantage you get by emailing a CEO is that they can **order** a hiring manager to talk to you.
-If you email the hiring manager, they have to decide immediately if it's worth spending 30 minutes of their own time talking to you.
-But if you email the CEO, from the CEO's point of view they can just kick you over to their hiring manager with a recommendation that says "this person seems worth checking out". the CEO only has to decide if you're worth spending 30 minutes of _their hiring manager's time_ (which they value less) talking to.
+The second advantage you get by emailing a CEO is that it's easier for them to make a quick decision about you.
+If you email the hiring manager, they have 10 seconds to decide if it's worth spending another 30 minutes of their own time talking to you.
+But if you email the CEO, from the CEO's point of view they can just kick you over to their hiring manager with a recommendation that says "this person seems worth checking out".
+The CEO only has to decide if you're worth spending 30 minutes of _their hiring manager's time_ talking to.
 As you can imagine, they're much more likely to say yes.

-And when a hiring manager gets an email from their CEO saying "you should talk to Bob", they pretty much have to talk to Bob.
+And when a hiring manager gets an email from their CEO saying "you should talk to Bob", they are much more likely to talk to Bob.

-**For companies of ~100-500 employees, the person you should contact is the company's VP of Engineering.** Same rules apply as for the CEO above.
+**For companies of ~50-500 employees, the person you should contact is _either_ the company's VP of Engineering _or_ the company's Director of Data (or a similar title).** Same reasons apply as for the CEO above, except you should keep in mind that no one will be quite as personally invested in the company's mission as the CEO is.

 Here's how to find people who are hiring at their companies: